 To Be Ashamed Of God Is To Judge God**

 God is real.
 He is the creator of everything, and He is the creator of you.
 God is also good.
-But he is not good according to man’s judgement of what good is.
+But he is not good according to man’s judgement of what is good.
 He is good according to His own standard.
-And in that God is good, he is necessarily just.
-He judges all things rightly.
-And there we, his creation, find ourselves in an overwhelming predicament, for we are not good, according to God’s judgements.
-God’s justice rightly condemns us because all have broken His law.
+And part of God’s goodness is His justice.
+He judges all things rightly, according to His standard, which is ultimate.
+And there we, his creation, find ourselves in an overwhelming predicament, for we are not good when measured against His standards.
+God’s justice, then, rightly condemns us because we all have broken His law.
 But there is good news!
-God loved this world in such a way that we do not have to abide in God’s wrath.
-He sent His son to pray the price for our sin.
+God loved this world in such a way that we do not have to abide in His wrath.
+He sent His son to pay the price for our sin.
 That, dear children, is the best news you will ever hear.

 What shall we say then?
 Is there injustice on God’s part?
 By no means!
 For he says to Moses, “I will have mercy on whom I have mercy, and I will have compassion on whom I have compassion.”
 So then it [salvation] depends not on human will or exertion, but on God, who has mercy.
 (Rm 9:15-16)

-This is, in my own opinion, one of the most difficult passages in the Bible.
-But whose opinion is my opinion?
+This is, in my own opinion, is one of the most difficult passages in the Bible.
+But what good is my opinion?
 Am I in a position to judge God?
 Of course not!
+And if I were to judge God, by whose standard would I measure Him against?
+My own?
 Should I be ashamed to serve a God who has mercy on some and not others?
-On the contrary, I have but one question that matters more than any other.
-Did He in fact have mercy on me?
-Like the old Hymn, which was sung as a prayer, says: “Just as I am without one plea, but that thy blood was shed for me…” But the writer understood that there was more, and that “more” is of the utmost importance.
+No. On the contrary, I have but one question that matters more than any other.
+Does He in fact have mercy on me?
+Like the old Hymn, which was sung as a prayer, says: “Just as I am, without one plea, but that thy blood was shed for me…” But the writer understood that there was more, and that “more” is of the utmost importance to all of us.
 So he adds to his one plea another: “…and that Thy bidest me come to thee..”
 This is the question that you ought to be asking also, and pleading to God that He grant to you His mercy so that you may come to Him.

-We must begin all of our thinking with God, and then work our way from Him to man; not the other way around.
+We must begin all of our thinking with God, you see, and then work our way from Him to man; not the other way around.
 We start with God, who is good, holy, righteous and perfect.
 Whatever He does, regardless of what we think, does not change that fact.
-What we think doesn’t matter because our thinking has been corrupted with sin.
+What our thoughts are don’t matter because our thinking has been corrupted.
 We, as mere men, are in no place to judge God for his decisions.
 He can do as he pleases, even if it doesn’t please us.
-But then again, that is the very thing that we have to be thankful for.
-For it pleased God to send his Son to die on the cross so that we can escape His wrath.
-He poured out that wrath on His sinless Son!
-We, as sinful man, are in big trouble without this sacrifice.
+But on the other hand, that he was pleased to send his son to pay to satisfy his justice for our sins is the very thing that we have to be thankful for.
+He poured out His wrath on His sinless Son!
+We, as sinful man, would be doomed without this sacrifice.
+And remember that if God had not sent His Son to die for us, He would still be good.

-I saw a bumper-sticker once that said “Born Ok The First Time”.
-Born OK?
-According to whose standard?
-God says that we were born not OK and that we need to be born again.
-That was His decree.
+I once saw a bumper-sticker that proclaimed, “Born Ok The First Time”.
+According to whose standard, I wonder, did this man judge himself by?
+God says that we were born not-OK ,and that we need to be born again.
+And all people agree with this deep down.
+All know something is terribly wrong.
+They just don’t agree that there’s something terribly wrong with themselves.
+Every war, act of violence, theft, murder, and lie remind us constantly that Man is not good, which is exactly what the Bible tells us.
 We must put our faith in His mercy, and plead with Him that His blood was shed for us, and also that He bid us come.
 We must be born again.
 We must not be ashamed of God because He does not measure up to man’s–read, our own–ideas of justice.
 Look about you, man’s justice is corrupt.
 You don’t need a magnifying glass to understand that.
-The last thing in this world that we should desire is that God would live up to our views of “justice”.
+The last thing in this world that we should desire is that God would live up to man’s views of “justice”.